finanalyst/ModuleCitation/README.md

 Each module lists the modules it `"depends"` on.
 We call this a *citation* of another module, which is then called *cited* module.
 By gathering information over the whole ecosystem, it is possible to generate a *citation index* for each _top line_ Ecosystem module.
-The citation index is defined as the fraction as a percentage of the number of times that module is cited compared to the total number of citations.
-Since each module is only allowed to *cite* another module once, which means that the number of citations is the number of cited module.
+The citation index is defined as the percentage fraction of the number of times that module is cited compared to the total number of citations.
+Each module is only allowed to *cite* another module once.

 A *simple* search collects only citations in the `"depends"` list.
 A *recursive*<sup>1</sup> search collects citations in modules that are *cited* by the modules in the `"depends"` list, and the citations in those modules.